CyberplatanoRD/WRO2025-FE-CyberPlatano/README.md

 ![Isometric View](./images/Isometric.jpeg)

-This is the **second version of the CyberplátanoRD robot** for WRO 2025.
+This is the **second version of the CyberPlátanoRD robot** for WRO 2025.
 🚧 The final version is still under construction and will include several upgrades. 🚧